How to Register as a Sole Trader in New Zealand

 A prerequisite for operating as a sole trader is an IRD number from the Inland Revenue Department.
 You likely already have one if you’ve ever earned income in New Zealand.
 If you don’t have one yet, it’s free to apply.
 Once you have an IRD number, login to the myIR platform and send a secure message to let the government know you’ve started working for yourself.

 When you earn more than NZ$60,000 in a year, you’ll need to register for the Goods and Services Tax (GST).
 You’ll register with Inland Revenue.
-Once you’re registered you’ll need to start charging and paying GST.
+Once you’re registered, you’ll need to start charging and paying GST.
+Persons who are required to be registered for GST charge the tax at 15% on their supply unless the supply is not a taxable supply or it is a zero-rated or exempt supply

 Optionally, you can register for a NZ Business Number.
 With a NZBN identifier, you’re officially registered in a searchable database of New Zealand businesses, which adds authenticity to your operation and makes it easier for other businesses to collect important operational information (called Primary Business Data) about you.
 This can speed up interactions with customers and suppliers.
 NZBNs are free to obtain.